alegomes/cmon/README.markdown

 DISCLAIMER
 ==========

 I made this script to help **ME** finding performance/scalability bottlenecks on Java WebApps.
-Making it generic enough was not part of my feature list.
+Making it generic enough was not part of any feature list.
 Feel free to adapt it to your needs and use it as you wish, but do not blame me if something goes wrong.
 This is it.

 INSTALLING
 ==========